chowhao/unopro/README.md

 ### Bugs

-After erase and load command, there is some error chars in the first dump command output line [bugs](https://github.com/2076625923/arduino-programmer/blob/main//png/bugs.png)
+After erase and load command, there is some error chars in the first line of dump command output [bugs](https://github.com/2076625923/arduino-programmer/blob/main//png/bugs.png)

 ### Update